ferrarimarco/home-lab/README.md

 ### Provision the infrastructure-as-code pipeline

+You now provision and configure a pipeline that automatically applies changes to the configuration of your infrastructure.

 1. Change your working directory to the root of this repo.
 1. Generate the Terraform backend configuration: `scripts/linux/generate-tf-backend.sh`
 1. Change your working directory: `cd provisioning/terraform/iac`